ywcui1990/numenta-apps/README.md

 This repository contains the Grok Command line interface (CLI). `grokcli` allows you to easily interact with a Grok server through the command line including creating instances, etc.

 In addition you can use `grokcli` to integrate with third party applications.
-Included in `grokcli` is an integration with DataDog (see [Grok Integration With Datadog](docs/Grok-Integration-with-DataDog.pdf) for full details).
+Included in `grokcli` is an integration with Datadog (see [Grok Integration With Datadog](docs/Grok-Integration-with-DataDog.pdf) for full details).
+See more details by running `python -m grokcli.datadog --help`.

 Installation
 ------------